 1Embark in Boston, MA

-After breakfast, transfer to the airport or extend your stay with a hotel package.
+Disembark after breakfast, or extend your stay in the city with a hotel package.